MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     Discovery mode typically has a higher scanning rate than enforce mode because discovery requires a single file read action, whereas enforce mode requires read and write actions.

-- You change the conditions in the Azure Information Protection
+- You change the conditions in the Azure Information Protection policy (classic client) or auto-labeling in the label policy (unified labeling client)

     Your first scan cycle when the scanner must inspect every file will take longer than subsequent scan cycles that by default, inspect only new and changed files.
-However, if you change the conditions in the Azure Information Protection policy, all files are scanned again, as described in the [preceding section](#when-files-are-rescanned).
+However, if you change the conditions or auto-labeling settings, all files are scanned again, as described in the [preceding section](#when-files-are-rescanned).

 - The construction of regex expressions for custom conditions